quickfeed/quickfeed/doc/teacher.md

 For teachers, GitHub is happy to upgrade your organization to serve private repositories

  - There should not be any course repositories in your organization before the course creation, as Autograder will create repositories with GitHub webhook events automatically.
-Course repositories are repositories with names `assignments`, `tests`, `solutions` or `course-info`.
+Course repositories are repositories with names `assignments`, `tests` or `course-info`.
 If you already have such repositories in your organization, you will have to remove (or temporarily rename) them in order to be able to create a new course.

 ## Course